jasonhemann/tfp-2023/README.md

 | [Interface macros, to facilitate comparisons w/miniKanren programs](./interface-definitions.rkt)          |
 | [Demonstrate potential cost of null? checks in base case](./profiling-logical-combinator-definitions.rkt) |

+The interface macros files tests all combinations of associating binary conjunction and disjunctions.

+I have experimented with all the orders, be sure to check the settings.

-These files are tested against Racket 8.7.
+These files are tested against Racket 8.17

 ## Paper